-Information about job sizes is critical for superior job scheduling performance, and most previous works assumed that such information is known or can be accurately estimated beforehand.
+Information about job sizes is critical for superior job scheduling performance, and most previous works assume that such information is known or can be accurately estimated beforehand.
 However, as we have briefly discussed, information about job sizes may not be realistically available for the following practical reasons.

 Many jobs are ad hoc jobs.
-It is shown that the percentage of recurring jobs is around 40% in the production workload at Microsoft [12], which also implies that more than half of the jobs are ad hoc jobs.
-Ad hoc jobs would only run once; Thus the programs or inputs are new, which makes it difficult to predict the running times of tasks or jobs.
-If we are not able to estimate the running time of the job before it is started, can we estimate the job size after it finishes a part of its tasks?
-Although it is conceivably feasible to estimate the completion times of tasks in the same stage if straggler tasks in each stage are properly handled, it is almost impossible to predict the completion times of tasks in future stages, as they have not yet started.
+It is shown that the percentage of recurring jobs is around 40% in the production workload at Microsoft [16], which also implies that more than half of the jobs are ad hoc jobs.
+Ad hoc jobs would only run once; Thus either the programs or inputs are new, which makes it difficult to predict the running times of tasks or jobs.
+Some people may argue that if we cannot estimate the running time of the job before it is started, can we estimate the job size after it finishes a part of its tasks?
+Although it is conceivably feasible to estimate the completion times of tasks in the same stage if straggler tasks in each stage are properly handled, it is almost impossible to predict the completion times of tasks in future stages before the stages are started.

 Data skews are common in each stage.
-For Hadoop/Spark jobs, the ideal case is that the running times for the tasks in the same stage are similar.
+For Hadoop/Spark jobs, the ideal case is that the running times of the tasks in the same stage are similar.
 However, this is not the case in the real workloads.
-In the map phase, even if the input sizes for each map tasks do not vary a lot, some records are just "larger" or "more expensive" than others [13].
+In the map phase, even if the input sizes for each map tasks do not vary a lot, some records are just "larger" or "more expensive" than others [17].
 For example, in graph processing applications, nodes with higher degrees are more computational and network intensive than other nodes.
-In the reduce phase, skews are more common because of the partition algorithms, where the intermediate results are distributed to the reduce tasks by hashing the keys and could be unevenly distributed.
-Therefore, in the reduce stage, different input sizes could be the main reason for skews, and it may also suffer from the type of skews as in the map phase even if the input sizes are the same [13].
+In the reduce phase, skews are more common because of the partition algorithms, where the intermediate results are distributed to the reduce tasks by hashing the keys, which can make them unevenly distributed.
+Therefore, in the reduce stage, different input sizes could be the main reason for skews, and it may also suffer from the type of skews as in the map phase even if the input sizes are the same [17].

 Different stages have distinctly different running characteristics.
-It is hard to estimate the completion times of the tasks in later stages based on the completion times of completed stages because stages could be completely different regarding task types and the numbers of tasks [2].
+It is hard to estimate the completion times of the tasks in later stages based on the completion times of completed stages because stages are completely different regarding task types and the numbers of tasks [3].
 For instance, in Hadoop, the map stage is entirely different from the reduce stage.
 In Spark, stages usually have completely different operations on their Resilient Distributed Datasets (RDDs).
-Thus, though we may know the completion times of stages that are finished, we still have no idea about the completion times of pending stages.
-Therefore, we are still not able to predict the completion time of the entire job before it is complete.
+Therefore, though we may know the completion times of stages that have finished, we still have no idea about the completion times of pending stages.
+In other words, we are still not able to predict the completion times of the entire job before it is complete.